Zero-shot Concept Bottleneck Models: Experiments

 \subsection{Qualitative Evaluation of Predicted Concepts}

-We demonstrate the qualitative evaluation of predicted concepts by Label-free CBMs and Z-CBMs when inputting the ImageNet validation examples in Fig.~\ref{fig:qualitative_eval}; we also show the results of Z-CBMs using linear regression to compute the importance coefficients instead of lasso.
-Overall, Z-CBMs tend to accurately predict realistic and dominant concepts that appear in input images even though they are not trained on target tasks.
-For instance, in the first row, Z-CBM predicts various concepts related to dogs, clothes, and background, whereas Label-free CBM focuses on clothes and ignores dogs and background.
+We demonstrate the qualitative evaluation of predicted concepts by Label-free CBMs, Z-CBMs with Liner Reg$.$, and Z-CBMs with Lasso when inputting the ImageNet validation examples in Fig.~\ref{fig:qualitative_eval}.
+Overall, Z-CBMs tend to accurately predict realistic and dominant concepts that appear in input images, even though they are not trained on target tasks.
+For instance, Z-CBM predicts various concepts related to dogs, clothes, and background, whereas Label-free CBM focuses on clothes and ignores dogs and background.
 This difference may be caused by the fact that the image-to-concept mapping of Z-CBMs is not biased toward the label information because it does not train on the target data.
-Conversely, like the second row, Z-CBMs tend to concentrate on global regions and miss the concepts in local regions; this can be alleviated by intervening in the concept prediction (see Sec.~\ref{sec:ex_reliability}).

-For the comparison of linear regression and lasso, we can see that Z-CBM (Linear Reg.) tends to produce concepts that are related to each other.
-In fact, quantitatively, we also found that the averaged inner CLIP-Scores among the top-10 concepts of lasso (0.6855) is significantly lower than that of linear regression (0.7826).
-These results emphasize the advantage of using sparse modeling in concept regression to select mutually exclusive concepts based on the concept bank containing abundant vocabulary.\looseness-1
+For the comparison of linear regression and lasso, Z-CBM (Linear Reg$.$) tends to produce semantically overlapped concepts.
+In fact, quantitatively, we also found that the averaged inner SigLIP-Scores among the top-10 concepts of lasso (0.5552) is significantly lower than that of linear regression (0.7425).
+These results emphasize the advantage of using sparse modeling in concept regression to select mutually exclusive concepts from the large concept bank.\looseness-1